Community Call Line:

 My child just did a forensic interview.
 What happens next?

 It's important to address any behaviors you find concerning.
-Working with a professional therapist is one of the best methods for helping your child identify any reasons for the behavior, or, through a great therapy relationship, the child may open up if something is wrong.
-It's important not to pry children with excessive questions.
-Allow them to tell you if anything is wrong on their own time.
+Working with a professional therapist is one of the best methods for helping your child identify any reasons for the behavior, or, through a great therapy relationship, the child may open up more if something is wrong.
+It's important not to ask children excessive questions.
+Allow them to tell you if anything is wrong in their own time.
+In the meantime, pediatricians recommend this approach to helping children at home: The Three R’s: Reassuring, Returning to Routine, and Regulation.

 My child has disclosed some maltreatment concerns.
 How do I make a report?